 Do your employees spend a lot of time driving around trying to find the location of a business or their next service call?
 Maps of course can help with this problem, but it is difficult and dangerous to read a map and drive at the same time.
 Some vehicle tracking systems have the optional extra of integrated satnav making it easier for employees to find locations and therefore wasting less time and fuel.

 Increase Customer Service

-It is always good for businesses to improve on the quality of their customer service.
+It is always good for businesses to improve the quality of their customer service.
 Opening up better lines of communication between customers, employees and the office is just one of the rewards you will experience with a vehicle tracking system.
 For example, if a customer phones to ask for an update on their delivery you can now give this to them by simply viewing your tracking application and seeing where the driver is.
 This is both easier and quicker than phoning the driver.

 Lower Insurance Premiums and Increased Security

 Looking for more ways to save money, how about through your insurance?
 Did you know that it could be possible to save on your premiums when your fleet has a GPS vehicle tracking system installed?
-This is because the vehicle tracking enables you to know where the vehicle is at all times.
-Which means that the recovery rate of stolen vehicles with tracking installed is considerably higher.
+This is because vehicle tracking enables you to know where the vehicle is at all times.
+This means that the recovery rate of stolen vehicles with tracking installed is considerably higher.
 That said not all insurance companies will give you a discount, so do not assume you will receive a discount just because you have tracking.
 Have a word with your insurance company and see what they have to say.

 Locate The Nearest Person

 Without a tracking system, you would probably need to phone several of your mobile team to find out who is nearest to any new jobs that occur throughout the day.
 With tracking, you can simply look at your tracking application.
 Some tracking systems even have a feature called “Locate Nearest Driver”, with this you just put in the postcode of the new location and it will tell you who is nearest.